 Who are the People in the Neighbourhood?

 The culture of the neighbourhood will really impact the feeling of your cottage.
-We are planning to build a little off-grid cabin, so we aren’t interested in buying a property in the cottage suburbs.
-I don’t want to look at giant, 3 story prefab homes any more than they want to look at my self-built water catchment system.
+We were planning to build a little off-grid cabin, so we aren’t interested in buying a property in the cottage suburbs.
+I don’t want to look at a giant, 3 story prefab homes any more than they want to look at my self-built water catchment system.

-To figure out which cottage neighbourhood (or Island in our case) would suit us the best, we spent time visiting each location, usually camping or renting cabins for several nights at a time.
+To figure out which cottage neighbourhood (or Island, in our case) would suit us the best, we spent time visiting each location, usually camping or renting cabins for several nights at a time.
 It’s amazing how much culture you can glean from a short visit.

 When I was a kid, we had a friend who had a cottage that was a painful 4-hour drive from the city.
 We only went up to visit them a few times.
 The lake was beautiful.
 The surrounding forests and farms were peaceful.
 But the drive was pure torture.
 And they did it every weekend!